-PCUN’s Political Action Program, formally known as Accion Politica PCUNista (APP), is dedicated to building Latinx political power through issue-based campaigns, candidate campaigns, voter engagement and mobilization
+PCUN’s Electoral and Political Action Program, formally known as Accion Politica PCUNista (APP), is dedicated to building Latinx political power through issue-based campaigns, candidate campaigns, voter engagement and mobilization

 We run winning Latinx field strategies for candidates and ballot measures that support the growth of Latinx working families.
 We believe that power can be built through the ballot.
 Our voice can change elections and the face of Oregon.